 There are several pit stops that you can visit in the area and one of them is the Bemwa Farm located in Brgy.
 Salumay, Marilog District, Davao City.

 Bohol will always have a special place in my heart.
 It was my first travel destination back when I was just starting to earn and could finally afford a leisure trip.
-Fine, it was also the first out-of-town trip (that involved a plane ride) that my boyfriend husband took a couple of years ago.
+Fine, it was also the first out-of-town trip (that involved a plane ride) that my boyfriend husband and I took a couple of years ago.

 Some people say it’s a boring place.
 It’s a quiet, charming little town nestled in the heart of Visayas.
 And while I would agree that it is miles behind some of the best tourist destinations in the Philippines, Bohol has a lot of wonderful things to offer.
 Whether you’re a laid back traveler, or a thrill-seeker, there’s always a memorable adventure waiting for you.